impactmapping/open-impact-mapping-workshop/educational-workshops/concerts-online/facilitation-guide.md

 ### Exercise 4: Impact map for advertising revenue

 In this exercise, the participants create their first impact map by bringing together deliverables under behaviour changes, and refining the plans.
-For a half-day session, this is the crucial part, falling into the "Concrete Practice" quadrant of training from the back of the room).
+For a half-day session, this is the crucial part, falling into the 'Concrete practice' quadrant of 'Training from the back of the room').

 #### Learning objective